rdzcn/mk-todo/docs/week26.md

-#Tasks and Progress
+# Week-25 Tasks and Progress

 1. Please start this week by opening a pull request with the title “Week 26”.
 This is so that we don’t forget, and the work will be visible at all times and not when it’s ready.
 It improves communication.

 - Done.

 2. Please add an instruction how to use automatic formatting in the README file.

 - work on eslint-setup branch